peterkinget/hugo-website/content/publications/index.md

 <li>Z. Wang and P. R. Kinget, <a href="go_ieee.html">"A Very High Linearity Twin Phase Interpolator With a Low-Noise and Wideband Delta Quadrature DLL for High-Speed Data Link Clocking,"</a> IEEE Journal of Solid-State Circuits, vol. 58, no. 4, pp. 1172–1184, Apr.
 2023, doi: 10.1109/JSSC.2022.3197061

 <li>	G. Aad et al., <a href="https://doi.org/10.1088/1748-0221/19/05/P05063">“The ATLAS experiment at the CERN Large Hadron Collider: a description of the detector configuration for Run 3,”</a> J. Inst., vol. 19, no. 05, p.
 P05063, May 2024, doi: 10.1088/1748-0221/19/05/P05063.

 <li>P. Kinget, <a href="go_ieee.html">"Teaching IC Design: From Concepts to Testing a Fabricated Custom Chip [Society News],"</a> IEEE Solid-State Circuits Magazine, vol. 15, no. 3, pp. 87–93, 2023, doi: 10.1109/MSSC.2023.3283976.

-<li>P. Barac, M. Bajor, and P. R. Kinget, <a href="go_ieee.html">"Time-Modulated-LO-Path Vector Modulators for Beamforming Receivers,"</a> IEEE Solid-State Circuits Letters, Special Issue on the Custom Integrated Circuits Conference, invited, accepted for publication, Sept.
+<li>P. Barac, M. Bajor, and P. R. Kinget, <a href="go_ieee.html">"Time-Modulated-LO-Path Vector Modulators for Beamforming Receivers,"</a> IEEE Solid-State Circuits Letters, Special Issue on the Custom Integrated Circuits Conference, <b>invited,</b> accepted for publication, Sept.
 2024. doi: 10.1109/LSSC.2024.3478837

 </ol>
 </ul>